tkeeley/WP---Simple-Go-To-Top-Button/README.md

 # WP - Simple Go To Top Button
- WordPress plugin to add a "go to top" button to your page
+ WordPress plugin to add a "scroll to top" button to your page